-Rumors of a Doors movie had been circulating around Hollywood since the late ’70s with interest from ’70s wunderkinds such as Brian DePalma, Martin Scorsese and William Friedkin (“The Exorcist”) as directors for the movie.
-Early contenders for the part of Jim Morrison were John Travolta and Richard Gere, and as the project moved into the ’80s names such as Tom Cruise, Michael Hutchence, and even Bono from U2 were mentioned for the role.
-But the project never seemed to get off the ground until a young UCLA film school graduate, Randall Jahnson, came aboard.
 Columbia studios and Sasha Harari at the time owned the rights to a Doors movie and hired Jahnson to write the script.
 Jahnson talked with all the surviving members of The Doors, Morrison and Ray Manzarek’s film school friends, and Morrison’s parents.
-The screenplay also emphasized the shaman element (you can read my interview with Jahnson starting at “Randall Jahnson Interview Part I” and it provides interesting detail into “The Doors” script and how it was later changed).
-The script he wrote was never produced, but Ray Manzarek remembered Jahnson and his screenplay.
+The screenplay also emphasized the shaman element.
+(You can read my interview with Jahnson starting at “Randall Jahnson Interview Part I,” as it provides interesting detail into the script of “The Doors” and how it was later changed.)
+The original script that Jahnson wrote was never produced, but Ray Manzarek remembered Jahnson and his screenplay.

-If you’re looking for an alternative opinion on Stone’s “The Doors”, perhaps Stone was trying to illustrate an aspect of the ’60s, that being late ’60s hedonism, but while trying to get in a universal idea he lost Jim Morrison and The Doors in the process.
+If you’re looking for an alternative opinion on Stone’s “The Doors,” perhaps Stone was trying to illustrate an aspect of the ’60s, that being late ’60s hedonism, but while trying to get in a universal idea he lost Jim Morrison and The Doors in the process.

 Originally published February 29, 2016.